Botanical name: Morus alba

 Photo 2: Morus alba; 07/2008; author C. Micleu; permission Jade Institute

 Photo 3: Morus alba; 06/2005; author Luis Fernandez Garcia; permission under GFDL

 Photo 4: Morus alba; 09/2006; author B.Navez; permission under GFDL

-Morus alba, or White Mulberry, is a short-lived, small to medium sized tree that can reach 30 to 50 feet in height.
-It is native to northern China where its cultivation for silkworm feedstock began over 4,000 years ago, and it is now cultivated and naturalized around the world in warm temperate regions.
+Morus alba, or White Mulberry is a short-lived, small to medium sized tree that can reach 30 to 50 feet in height.
+It is native to northern China where its cultivation for silkworm feedstock began over 4,000 years ago and is now cultivated, and naturalized, around the world in warm temperate regions.
 It is quite vigorous and fast growing, often seen in abandoned areas and roadsides.
-Recently it has been listed as an invasive plant in parts of North America as it tends to hybridize with the native Red Mulberry and threatens its long-term genetic viability.
+Recently it has been listed as an invasive plant in parts of North America as it tends to hybridize with the native Red Mulberry and threatens it long-term genetic viability.

 The White Mulberry is scientifically notable for its rapid pollen release movement.
-The flowers fire pollen into the air by rapidly releasing stored elastic energy in the stamens, with a resulting movement that occurs at more than of half the speed of sound.
+The flowers fire pollen into the air by rapidly releasing stored elastic energy in the stamens, with the resulting movement occurring at more than of half the speed of sound.
 It has the distinguished characteristic of making the fastest known movement in the plant kingdom.

 In Chinese medicine, various parts of the White Mulberry are used.
 The leaves (Sang Ye), root bark (Sang Bai Pi), twigs (Sang Zhi), and dried fruit (Sang Shen) are all used medicinally.

 Growing and Propagation